How to Choose a Signature Drink

 Sticking with a singular cocktail can minimize the morning's pain.
 Master mixologist Alexander Day shares his top tips and recipes.

 Aside from making you feel very Don Draper, ordering the same cocktail throughout the night may minimize a hangover — provided it's the right concoction.
-Stay away from dark and aged liquors, advises Jeffrey Morrison, MD, nutrition expert and Q advisory board member, since they're harder on the system and more likely to haunt you the next day.
+Stay away from dark and aged liquors, advises Jeffrey Morrison, MD, nutrition expert and an Equinox Health Advisory Board member, since they're harder on the system and more likely to haunt you the next day.
 "By consciously being consistent with your drink choices before you start imbibing, there is less chance of switching to one of the less pure alcohols, which can cause hangovers," he explains.

 For tips on finding a drink you can truly commit to this New Year's Eve and beyond, we turned to Alexander Day, former mixology master at NYC's Death + Company lounge and co-owner of cocktail consultancy Proprieters LLC (who's opening a yet-to-be-named Downtown LA lounge next summer).
 Turns out there's life way beyond the Old-Fashioned.
 Here, his advice:Find a bartender you can trust, and have some fun.